|

 Without a long deion that provides complete information, a person may

-not be able to comprehend or interact with the Web page. - Images were found; however none had a long description attribute.
+not be able to comprehend or interact with the Web page.
+Images were found; however none had a long description attribute.
+G144 Ensuring that the Web Page contains another CAPTCHA serving the same purpose ...

 The purpose of this technique is to reduce